-- Computation of realized measures of volatility.
+- Computation of realised measures of volatility

-- Forecasting techniques.
+- Forecasting techniques

 - Monte Carlo Simulations: Design and implementation.

 - Time stamp, frequency conversion and data aggregation

 - Estimation of Quadratic Variation and its Components